Accommodation Services Code of Conduct

 4.15.2 The University may take court action to enforce the terms of a tenancy agreement and/or disciplinary action under the Disciplinary Code (Accommodation Services).

-4.15.3 Where a breach of the terms of a Resident’s tenancy agreement is also a criminal offence it is the University's policy to report such matters to the police.
+4.15.3 Where a breach of the terms of a Resident’s tenancy agreement is also a criminal offense it is the University's policy to report such matters to the police.

 4.15.4 In deciding whether to take court action and/or disciplinary action and/or refer a matter to the police, the University shall take into account any penalties already imposed or likely to be imposed on the Resident.